raul23/SimulRPi/README.rst

    # Rest of your code

-Script ``run_examples.py``
+Script ``run_examples``
 --------------------------
-The script `run_examples`_ which you have access to once you `install`_ the ``SimulRPi`` package allows you to run different code examples on your RPi or computer.
+The script `run_examples`_ which you have access to once you install the ``SimulRPi`` package allows you to run different code examples on your RPi or computer.
 If it is run on your computer, it will make use of the module `SimulRPi.GPIO`_ which partly fakes `RPi.GPIO`_.

-The different code examples are those presented in `Examples`_ and show the capability of ``SimulRPi.GPIO`` for simulating I/O devices on an RPi such as push buttons and LEDS.
+The different code examples are those presented in **Examples** and show the capability of ``SimulRPi.GPIO`` for simulating I/O devices on an RPi such as push buttons and LEDS.